marcelhollerbach/verne/README.md

 A abstraction for filesystem monitoring and listing.

-Once a file appeared all big things are done async, things like fetching stat´s, mimetypes and such things.
+Once a file appears, big operations such as finding the mimetype and the like are done asynchronously.

 ### Emous ###